end2endzone/AnyRtttl/README.md

 The following instructions show how to use the library.

-Define ANY_RTTTL_INFO to enable the debugging of the library state on the serial port.
+Define `ANY_RTTTL_INFO` to enable the debugging of the library state on the serial port.

-Use ANY_RTTTL_VERSION to get the current version of the library.
+Use `ANY_RTTTL_VERSION` to get the current version of the library.

+Note, the specified macros must be defined before including `anyrtttl.h` in your sketches.

 ## Non-blocking mode ##

-Call `anyrtttl::begin()` to setup the AnyRtttl library in non-blocking mode.
+Call `anyrtttl::begin()` to setup AnyRtttl library in non-blocking mode.

 Then call `anyrtttl::play()` to update the library’s state and play notes as required.

 Use `anyrtttl::done()` or `anyrtttl::isPlaying()` to know if the library is done playing the given song.

-Anytime one can call `anyrtttl::stop()` to stop playing the current song.
+Anytime, one can call `anyrtttl::stop()` to stop playing the current song.

 The following code shows how to use the library in non-blocking mode: